IagallYT/Among-Us-Combined-Map/README.md

 Because it was a very big map that contains many rooms and tasks from all 4 maps in Among Us.
 And it's very fun when play hidenseek with your friend that loaded this mod too!

+## Uninstalling the mod
+If you want to unimstall the mod and make it become a normal Among Us game, delete these files.

 ## Social medias
 Youtube: [Iamgoodatlifelol](https://m.youtube.com/channel/UCFZlRTzu_9BWQNw74NwZ6Lw)